 In a small jug pour the juice of red oranges, lemon juice, tincture and chilled cava.
 Gently mix it.
 Pour into chilled wine glasses for champagne.
 Garnish with a thin slice of red-orange.

 The juice of red-orange and lemon gives this festive cocktail a bright color and freshness of citrus fruits.

 - 20 ml of freshly squeezed lemon juice

 - 20 ml of Triple Sec liqueur (Cointreau)

 The preparation rather refers to the classification of SHOW, for example, to surprise your girlfriend.
+This really is a cocktail that calls for some drinks photography from JKnowles, capture the moment at the right time and it’ll look like a beverage that has its own cloud!
+In a cocktail glass.
 In a cocktail glass put two ice cubes and pour gin and cava.
 Separately in the shot at first pour the juice then gently with a bar spoon add Triple Sec liqueur.
 Density of juice and liquor is different and they will form two layers.
 Set liquor on fire and carefully pour the burning content of the shot from above into gin and cava which are already in a cocktail glass.